Overview

 • fines/tickets under the Provincial Offences Act

-When lead levels above 0.15 ppm are detected, the producer is notified and arrangements are made for an OMAFRA Inspector to follow-up with the producer to help identify the source(s) of the lead and work with the producer to ensure it is removed.
+When lead levels above 0.15 ppm are detected, a ministry inspector notifies the producer and arranges follow-up activities to help identify the source(s) of the lead.
+The inspector works with the producer to ensure lead source(s) are removed.

 • collection of additional samples